harishsahadev/DBMS-Notes/Week5.md

 ## Decomposition

+- The process of breaking up or dividing a single relation into two or more sub-relation is called *Decomposition of a relation*.
+- A decomposition of a relation schema R consists of replacing the realtion schema by two (or more) relation schemas such that each contain a subset of attributes of R and together they include all atributes of R.
 - If in schema R and a non-trivial dependency α → β causes a violation of BCNF, we decompose R into:
     - `α ∪ β `
     - `(R − (β − α))`